-I wouldn’t lie that it wasn’t easy to find a decent Chevy Colorado prerunner for our feature post as the majority of the pre runners that we see today are built on the full-size truck platforms like F150 and Silverado/Sierra.
-Of course, there are good reasons for that like a long base, powerful stock V8 motors and a wide range of the aftermarket parts, but smaller size desert trucks like Rangers and Colorados are often picked as a starting ticket for people who want to enter the world of offroading.
-They are a little more affordable in terms of the gas mileage and maintenance, and perfectly suit to get yourself familiar with racing, so we decided to track a nicely built Colorado whatever it takes and give you a breakdown on the pros and cons of a smaller truck based prerunner.
+I wouldn’t lie, it wasn’t easy to find a decent Chevy Colorado Prerunner for our feature post, because the majority of the pre runners that we see today are built on the full-size truck platforms like the F150 and Silverado/Sierra.
+Of course, there are good reasons for that, like a long wheel-base, powerful stock V8 motors, and a wide range of the aftermarket parts, but smaller size desert trucks like Rangers and Colorados are often picked as a starting ticket for people who want to enter the world of the offroading.
+They are a little more affordable in terms of the gas mileage and maintenance, and perfectly suited to get yourself familiar with racing.
+We decided to track a nicely built Colorado whatever it takes and give you a breakdown on the pros and cons of a smaller truck-based prerunner.

-We occasionally searched the popular resources and spoke with the guys at the meets, to find a trace of a perfect Colorado-based desert truck and finally one day it showed up on my Instagram feed.
-Wide and low pre-runner stance, huge T/A tires covered with widebody fiberglass fenders and long travel custom suspension have immediately attracted my attention.
-This moment I realized that the truck that we were looking for such a long time is right in front of me.
+We occasionally searched the popular resources and spoke with the guys at the meets, to find a trace of a perfect Colorado-based desert truck and finally, one day, it showed up on my Instagram feed.
+Wide and low pre-runner stance, huge T/A tires covered with widebody fiberglass fenders, and a long travel custom suspension have immediately attracted my attention.
+This moment I realized that the truck we were looking for, for such a long time, is right in front of me.

 It’s not an all-in project built by a racing company with endless budget and resources.
-This Colorado was built by a DIY enthusiast, a guy with a gasoline in his veins and a huge passion to desert racing.
-His name is Steve Cordova from Pomona, CA and he was kind enough to answer all our question on his truck and give a full breakdown on the build.
+This Colorado was built by a DIY enthusiast, a guy with gasoline in his veins and a huge passion for desert racing.
+His name is Steve Cordova from Pomona, CA and he was kind enough to answer all our questions on his truck and give a full breakdown on the build.

 The suspension is the place where things get much more exciting, as the number of modifications here will not leave anyone indifferent.
-In order to achieve proper articulation and gain maximum wheel travel which is vitally important in the desert racing, it was decided to install a Dynasty offroad long travel kit up front and hook it up with 2.5″ 10″ coilovers by RADFLO suspension technology and KING bump stops.
+To achieve proper articulation and gain maximum wheel travel, which is vitally important in the desert racing, it was decided to install a Dynasty offroad long travel kit upfront, and hook it up with 2.5″ 10″ coilovers by RADFLO suspension technology and KING bump stops.

-The rear end suspension modifications are represented by CWF built bed cage mated with 16″ 2.5” RADFLO shocks and triple bypasses, which allowed the truck to get that nice floating suspension feel and gain a confidence while driving at the higher speeds.
+The rear end suspension modifications are represented by the CWF built bed cage, mated with 16″ 2.5” RADFLO shocks and triple bypasses, which allowed the truck to get that nice floating suspension feel and gain confidence while driving at the higher speeds.

 Speaking of wheels, the Colorado prerunner is rolling on ULTRA Motorsports beadlock wheels wrapped with 33” BF Goodrich T/A KO offroad tires.